 - School paraphernalia: Help your students show some school pride!
 Possible items include backpacks, cups, pens, and T-shirts.

-Brian Mahoney, author for this article, is a marketing research consultant and Managing Partner of Percept Research.
+Brian Mahoney, the author for this article, is a marketing research consultant and Managing Partner of Percept Research.
 Brian welcomes your questions and comments.